CIH (computer virus)

 Chen claimed to have written the virus as a challenge against bold claims of antiviral efficiency by antivirus software developers.
 Chen stated that after classmates at Tatung University spread the virus, he apologized to the school and made an antivirus program available for public download.
-Weng Shi-hao (翁世豪), a student at Tamkang University, co-authored with the antivirus program.
+Weng Shi-hao (翁世豪), a student at Tamkang University, co-authored the antivirus program.
 Prosecutors in Taiwan could not charge Chen at the time because no victims came forward with a lawsuit.
 Nevertheless, these events led to new computer crime legislation in Taiwan.

 The name "Chernobyl Virus" was coined sometime after the virus was already well known as CIH and refers to the complete coincidence of the payload trigger date in some variants of the virus (actually the virus creation date in 1998, to trigger exactly a year later) and the Chernobyl disaster, which happened in the Soviet Union on April 26, 1986.

 The name "Spacefiller" was introduced because most viruses write their code to the end of the infected file, with infected files being detectable because their file size increases.
 In contrast, CIH looks for gaps in the existing program code, where it then writes its code, preventing an increase in file size; in that way, the virus avoids detection.

 History

 The virus first emerged in 1998.
 In March 1999, several thousand IBM Aptivas shipped with the CIH virus, just one month before the virus would trigger.
-In July 1999, copies of remote administration tool Back Orifice 2000 given out for DEF CON 7 attendees were discovered by the organizers to have been infected with CIH.
+In July 1999, copies of remote administration tool Back Orifice 2000 given out to DEF CON 7 attendees were discovered by the organizers to have been infected with CIH.
 On December 31, 1999, Yamaha shipped a software update to their CD-R400 drives that was infected with the virus.
-In July 1998, a demo version of the first-person shooter game SiN was infected by one of its mirror sites.
+In July 1998, a demo version of the first-person shooter game Sin was infected by one of its mirror sites.

 CIH's dual payload was delivered for the first time on April 26, 1999, with most of the damage occurring in Asia.
 CIH filled the first 1024 KB of the host's boot drive with zeros and then attacked certain types of BIOS.
-Both of these payloads served to render the host computer inoperable, and for most ordinary users the virus essentially destroyed the PC.
+Both of these payloads served to render the host computer inoperable, and for most ordinary users, the virus essentially destroyed the PC.
 Technically, however, it was possible to replace the BIOS chip, and methods for recovering hard disk data emerged later.

-Today, CIH is not as widespread as it once was, due to awareness of the threat and the fact it only affects older Windows 9x (95, 98, ME) operating systems.

-The virus made another comeback in 2001 when a variant of the LoveLetter Worm in a VBS file that contained a dropper routine for the CIH virus was circulated around the internet, under the guise of a nude picture of Jennifer Lopez.
+The virus made another comeback in 2001 when a variant of the LoveLetter Worm in a VBS file that contained a dropper routine for the CIH virus was circulated around the internet under the guise of a nude picture of Jennifer Lopez.

-A modified version of the virus called CIH.1106 was discovered in December 2002, but it is not widespread, and only affects Windows 95 and Windows 98-based systems.
+A modified version of the virus called CIH.1106 was discovered in December 2002, but it is not widespread and only affects Windows 9x-based systems.